 *Please read the Notetaking Procedures, which contains important time sensitive dates to enable DSP to provide your classnotes as soon as possible.

-Disability Access Services provides information and assistance to the campus community and individuals with disabilities who require access to participate in University-sponsored non-course related programs or activities.
+Campus Access Services provides information and assistance to the campus community and individuals with disabilities who require access to participate in University-sponsored non-course related programs or activities.
 Make online requests for Communication Services (Sign Language Interpreting and Real-Time Captioning) and Mobility Accommodations.
 (See also Accessible Off-Campus Events.)

 DSP staff members can provide information about the Technology Grant, which is a financial aid grant administered by DSP to assist eligible students with disability-related equipment not covered by other funding sources or already available on campus.